PhotoboothProject/photobooth/README.md

   - You can switch between german, english and french language lables.
   - QR-Code to allow downloading pictures from your Photobooth can be enabled/disabled.
   - Print feature can be enabled/disabled.
+    - Optional: Print a frame on your picture (replace resources/img/frames/frame.png with a proper frame).
   - LivePreview can be enabled/disabled (uses device cam).
   - Wedding specifig config to show a heart betweeen two names on the startpage.
   - Green screen keying can be enabled/disabled (chroma keying).